htihle/htihle.github.io/weirdml_v1.md

 </style>

-# WeirdML Benchmark (Archived v1)
+# WeirdML Benchmark v1 (Archived)
 <div class="highlight">
-  <strong>This page is an archive of the results and analysis for WeirdML v1.
-[WeirdML v2](weirdml.html) is now out and is the version that will be updated going forwards.</strong>
+  <strong>This page is an archive of the results and analysis for WeirdML v1. <a href="weirdml.html">WeirdML v2</a> is now out and will be updated going forwards.</strong>
 </div>